Growing Frangipani – A Touch of the Tropics

-You’d be hard pressed to find another flower that evokes a tropical feel quite like frangipani!
-There’s a lot to like about this tropical treasure; beautiful form, the flower colours and the stunning scent!
+Growing frangipani at home will make you feel like you’re on a tropical island!
+You’d be hard pressed to find another flower that evokes a tropical feel quite like frangipani.
+There’s a lot to like about this tropical treasure; beautiful form, the gorgeous hues of the flowers and the stunning scent.

 Sometimes referred to as Plumeria, this beauty can grow as tall as 8m, with the canopy spanning as wide.
 Frangipani are deciduous and generally flower from December through to April.